krishna-kush/killcode/README.md

 ## What is Killcode?

-Killcode is a comprehensive binary licensing and protection system that allows software vendors to distribute executables with built-in license enforcement.
+Killcode is a comprehensive file licensing and protection system (currently only binary protection is completed).
+It allows software vendors to distribute executables with built-in license enforcement.
 Upload your binary, create a license with custom policies, and deliver a protected version that automatically verifies authorization before and during execution.
 Revoke licenses at anytime. 🔒

 ### The Problem We Solve